Providence mayor says he’d consider moving Columbus statue

 PROVIDENCE, R.I.
 (AP) - The mayor of Providence said Tuesday he would consider moving a Christopher Columbus statue that was vandalized.

-Democratic Mayor Jorge Elorza told WPRO-AM he’d entertain the idea of moving the statue from the city’s Federal Hill neighborhood.
-He did not say where it could be moved.
+Democratic Mayor Jorge Elorza told WPRO he’d entertain the idea of moving the statue from the city’s Elmwood neighborhood to the Federal Hill neighborhood, which is known for its Italian American community and Italian restaurants.
 His spokeswoman later said that any move would require input from the community.

 “It is a treasure,” Elorza said.
 “So if there’s a way that we can preserve it in a way that makes more sense and satisfies all the constituencies, then I’m all for that.”

-Note: This story has been corrected to show that the statue would be moved to the Federal Hill neighborhood, not from it.